 Global demographic analysis of birth rates, death rates, and migration rates.
 Provides a spatial, temporal, and structural investigation of the relationship between demographic and cultural, economic, and environmental factors.
-Prerequisite: ISGEOG 203 or ISGEOG 204.
-Spring, odd years.
+Prerequisite: ISGEOG 203 or INGEOG 204, and IQL 101 or MATH 171.

 Combines attention to urbanism, growth of cities, morphological theories of urbanization, and modern urban problems with theory and methods of land use planning.
 Emphasis is placed on concepts, principles, and practices of land analysis and evaluation of planning and design.
 Prerequisite: ISGEOG 100 or ISGEOG 203 or permission of instructor.
 Spring, odd years.

 Examination of the use and management of renewable and nonrenewable resources, including patterns of assessment, conservation policies and practices, and human impact on the environment.
 Resources discussed include land, water, air, forests, wilderness, and recreation from an international perspective.
-Prerequisites: IIENST 152 and 4 credits in Geography.
+Prerequisites: 4 credits in Geography or Environmental Studies.
 Fall, even years.

 Spatial investigation of the social, political, and environmental consequences of water resources development and use.
 Case studies used to compare hydrologic conditions, social institutions, and hydropolitics in watersheds around the world.
 Emphasis is on emerging global change (e.g., population and climate).
-Prerequisite: IIENST 152 or ISGEOG 204 or permission of instructor.
-Spring, even years.
+Prerequisite: 8 credits in Geography and/or Environmental Studies.
+Spring.